EmmaEwert/KITTY/README.md

 # KITTY Imports Tiled Tilemaps Yay

-Yet another [Tiled] importer for Unity.
+This is a [Tiled] importer for Unity.

 Documentation is available on [Read the Docs](https://kitty-unity.readthedocs.io/).

-KITTY differentiates itself through seamless basic integration, automatic object-to-prefab instantiation, and friction-free translation from Tiled custom properties to C# fields, properties and even methods.
+KITTY differentiates itself from other Tiled importers through seamless basic integration, automatic object-to-prefab instantiation, and friction-free translation from Tiled custom properties to C# fields.

 KITTY imports every graphic, object and setting you've defined in your Tiled tilemaps into Unity.